Bip Roberts: Career

-Roberts faced several injuries, and was limited to only 83 games.
-The Reds also faced injuries from Kevin Mitchell, Roberto Kelly, Barry Larkin, and Hal Morris.
+Roberts faced several injuries and was limited to only 83 games.
+The Reds also suffered injuries to Kevin Mitchell, Roberto Kelly, Barry Larkin, and Hal Morris.
 Their season suffered as a result, but Roberts managed 26 stolen bases in the shortened stint.

-After the 1993 season he re-signed with the Padres.
+After the 1993 season, he re-signed with the Padres.
 In 1994, Roberts recorded an MLB best 24-game hitting streak for the Padres.
 The strike-shortened season compromised his season as he was hitting .320 with over 20 steals yet again.
 He was also second in the NL in singles, and broke up Pedro Martínez's extra inning perfect game in the 10th inning with a double.

 While Roberts played half of the 1995 season, he stole 20 bases, only being caught twice, while batting .304.
 In December, Roberts was dealt to the Kansas City Royals in exchange for first baseman Wally Joyner.

 Roberts had trouble adapting to the American League, not hitting as well as he did in the NL, and losing a little speed.
 He was sent to the Cleveland Indians in mid-1997.
-He would go on to play heavily for the Indians in the postseason, although he missed a game in the World Series due to flu like symptoms.
+He would go on to play heavily for the Indians in the postseason, although he missed a game in the World Series due to flu-like symptoms.

 The Detroit Tigers signed Roberts for the 1998 season, before trading him to the Oakland Athletics.
 While Roberts' batting average dropped in his final season, he remained a reliable offensive player, maintaining a .340 OBP.

 In 1202 games over 12 seasons, Roberts posted a .294 batting average (1220-for-4147) with 663 runs, 203 doubles, 31 triples, 30 home runs, 352 RBI, 264 stolen bases, 396 bases on balls, .358 on-base percentage and .380 slugging percentage.
 He finished his career with a .976 fielding percentage.
 In 16 postseason games, he hit .246 (15-for-61) with 4 runs, 5 doubles, 5 RBI, 3 stolen bases and 5 walks.

 Other work

-Roberts is currently with NBC Sports Bay Area for his third season as co-host for the Oakland Athletics pre-game telecasts.
+Roberts has worked for NBC Sports Bay Area as co-host for the Oakland Athletics pre-game telecasts.